The Roads Academy is a joint initiative from Highways England and the roads industry. It offers membership

 Apply for the 2017 development programme

 The next programme starts January 2017.
-Nominations will open on 12 September and close on 7 October 2016.
+Nominations opened on 12 September and close on 7 October 2016.

 Shortlisted applicants will be emailed to book their assessment from 24 October onwards and invited to attend an assessment centre in Birmingham.

 - a 45 minute competency-based interview (competencies are outlined in the )

 To be accepted into the programme your organisation must be a Roads Academy member and you must be nominated by a senior manager to attend.
 There are a maximum of 18 places per cohort shared across the supply chain and Highways England.

 The Roads Academy are looking for delegates who can (or have potential to):